justinmtech/Minecraft-Dev-Resources/README.md

 # Minecraft-Developer-Resources
-An overview of the Minecraft: Java Edition server ecosystem with helpful links & repositories for developers.
+An overview of the Minecraft: Java Edition server ecosystem with helpful links, repositories, courses and books for developers.

 # The Spigot Forum
 - Spigot - https://www.spigotmc.org/